A remark on the binding condition by the decay of particle's potential

 \begin{quote} \textbf{[Abstract]} The system of a particle interacting with a Bose field is investigated.
 It is proven that the binding condition holds by the decay of particle's potential.
-As an application, the exponential decay of the ground state follows. \end{quote} \textit{Key words:} Quantum fields, Fock spaces, Ground states.
+As an application, the exponential decay of the ground state follows. \end{quote} \textit{Key words:} Quantum fields, Fock spaces, Ground states \\ \textit{2020 Mathematics Subject Classification Numbers:} 81Q10, 47B25